Lee-Xi-99/Lee-Xi-99.github.io/_pages/about.md

 </div>

 # 🎖 Honors and Awards
-- *2020.09*, Bronze Prize (Creative Category) in the final round of the Higher Education Main Track at the Xinjiang Division of 6th China International College Students' Innovation Competition.
+- *2020.09*, Bronze Prize in the Creative Category of the Xinjiang Division of the 6th China International College Students' "Internet+" Innovation and Entrepreneurship Competition.

 # 📖 Educations
 - *2019.06 - 2023.07*, Xinjiang University.
 Master of Science in Control Science and Engineering.